Special Use Airspace on FAA Sectional Charts

 Regulations:

-While sUAS pilots are not legally banned, they’re urged to stay alert and be careful flying through Warning Areas because of possible dangers from ongoing activities.
+While sUAS flight is not legally banned, they’re urged to stay alert and be careful flying through Warning Areas because of possible dangers from ongoing activities.

 Appearance on Sectional Chart: